Lyons Township High School District 204 Board of Education

 How can I address the Board?

 The Board welcomes and encourages public participation at its meetings and provides time for audience members to address the Board.
 Visitors are asked to submit a written request before the meeting identifying the item on which they wish to speak.
 Request forms are available on the table at the entrance to the Board Room.
-Groups attending board meetings are asked to appoint a spokesperson, and all visitors are asked to limit their remarks to five minutes.
+Groups attending board meetings are asked to appoint a spokesperson, and all visitors are asked to limit their remarks to three minutes.
 The Board President recognizes visitors who wish to comment, maintains order during the meeting, and calls an end to comments and discussion when appropriate.If you have a question of the Board, the matter may require further study by the Board and be referred to the administration for investigation and review.
 If action and/or discussion is required, the matter may be scheduled on the agenda of a future board meeting and you will be notified of the meeting date.
 You may expect the Board to act as promptly as circumstances allow and to notify you when it arrives at a decision.To contact the District 204 Board of Education, email: BOE@lths.net